My Advice for Ministry Staff Members Scott Pauley

-One day many years ago I sat across the table from one of the men that had come to preach in our church and college.
+One day, many years ago, I sat across the table from one of the men who had come to preach in our church and college.
 He shared so much counsel with me and worked hard to encourage me that day.
-At the end of our lunch he said something that I have not forgotten, “Scott, in the will of God there is no such thing as a ‘second man.’
-In God’s work you are just as much in His will as the pastor is.”
+At the end of our lunch, he said something that I have not forgotten, “Scott, in the will of God, there is no such thing as a ‘second man.’
+In God’s work, you are just as much in His will as the pastor is.”

 I have the greatest respect for staff members who come alongside the pastor for one purpose: to help the pastor as he leads the church under God.

-Last week the host pastor where I was speaking asked if I would spend a little time with his staff.
-It gave me the opportunity to share practical advice from my heart with these good men and women.
+From time to time, I get to spend time with the pastoral and church support staff.
+It allows me to share practical advice from my heart with these good men and women.
 Permit me to share my thoughts with you.
-I give them with the prayer that they may encourage others to be the best worker possible in the place of God’s choosing.
+I give them the prayer that they may encourage others to be the best workers possible in the place of God’s choosing.

 1. Keep your own heart happy in the Lord.
 Don’t put that pressure on your pastor.
 Give attention to your daily walk with Christ and guard your spirit.